angela-d/vpn-killswitch/README.md

 ***
 - The user that runs the torrent client needs sudo permissions.

-Launch the torrent application and then run the following in your terminal (replace *deluge* for the name of your torrent client -- also take note of the binary executable that the application runs as; in my case, it's *deluge-gtk*):
+Launch the torrent application and then run the following in your terminal (replace *deluge* for the name of your torrent client -- also take note of the application launcher that the torrent client runs as; in my case, it's *deluge-gtk*):
 ```bash
 ps aux | grep deluge
 ```